npaul19/hacktoberfest/Task-2/App Ideas.md

-Brainstorm and list down some innovative app ideas which youu want to be built by the developers.
+Brainstorm and list down some innovative app ideas which you want to be built by the developers.

 Fantasy List:
 - <App Idea 1>